Click on the graphic below to see the teams that have registered.

 Arrange an In-Cluster competition (good practice for the final) and let the pupils and teachers decide on a cluster winner. (then post the winning team only files into the folder in Glow)

-This must be completed by Friday MAY 10th we will inform schools on Friday June 7th of the winning teams, allowing plenty time for schools to organise transport to RGU.
+This must be completed by (Date to be decided) we will inform schools on (Date to be decided) of the winning teams, allowing plenty time for schools to organise transport to RGU.

 All of this information is available on the GamesCon blog but if you need any help or questions answered please contact myself or Susan.